Joe Biden responds to misconduct allegations, says he'll be 'more mindful about respecting personal space'

 "You know, social norms begin to change, they’re shifted and the boundaries of protecting personal space have been reset and I get it.
 I get it," Biden said.
 "I hear what they’re saying.
 I understand it.
 And I’ll be much more mindful, that’s my responsibility.
 My responsibility and I’ll meet it."

-And while he said he'll always think of "connecting with people" as a foundation to life, he "will be more mindful and respectful of people's personal space."
+And while he said he'll always think of "connecting with people" as a foundation to both governing and life, he "will be more mindful and respectful of people's personal space."

 Fox News' Samuel Chamberlain and Gregg Re contributed to this report.